nsg-ethz/mini_internet_project/platform/README.md

 #### Layer 3 topology

 `router_config_full.txt (or router_config_small.txt)`: This file contains all the routers in the L3 topology.
 In the default L3 topology there are 8 routers.
 The second column indicates if a tool or service (such as the connectivity matrix or the DNS server) is connected to the network through the corresponding router.
 For instance, the DNS server is connected to LOND.
-The third column indicates whether a single host or a L2 network is connected to the router.
+Finally the last column indicates whether a single host or a L2 network is connected to the router.
 In the default topology, both routers ZURI and GENE are connected to a L2 network, all the others are connected to a single host.
-In case a router is connected to a single host, the third column (after the semicolon) also indicates which docker image the host is running.
-Note that a router can be connected to a host even if it is also connected to a L2 network.
-Finally the last column indicates wether the students can access the router container with bash or can only access the CLI. `vtysh` means the students can only access the CLI whereas anything else means the students can access the router container using bash (via the `goto.sh` script, using the keyword `container` instead of `router`).
+In case a router is connected to a single host, the third column indicates which docker image the host is running.

 `internal_links_config_full.txt (or internal_links_config_small.txt)`: This is the internal topology.
 The first two columns indicate which pair of routers are interconnected, the last two columns indicate the throughput and delay of the link, respectively.